MohammedLek/Auto-Asynchrony-Detection-Ventilator/README.md

+The dataset used in this project is available upon request.
+Please feel free to contact me if you would like access to it.
 # Automatic Detection of Patient-Ventilator Asynchronies

 This project was developed as my Graduation Project (PFE) for the Bachelor's degree in Biomedical Instrumentation and Maintenance at the Institut Supérieur des Sciences de la Santé (ISSS), Settat.

 ## 📝 Project Overview
 The main objective of this work is to provide a Clinical Decision Support System (CDSS) for intensive care.
 The model is designed to automatically identify and classify patient-ventilator asynchronies (PVAs) based on real-time analysis of airway pressure and flow waveforms.